vidaud/seta/seta-doc/docs/general/why-use-it.md

+As previously described, SeTA can be use if you:

-- If you need to upload highly complex documents and unstructured content and need promptly output data using the record & document classification and image & inline annotation workbenches.
+- To upload highly complex documents and unstructured content and need promptly output data using the record & document classification and image & inline annotation workbenches.

 - Turn your document data into intelligence with the leading AI-powered data extraction models.
 Use our AI models to extract data from any complex document in seconds.